vasquezme/how-to-panda/README.md

 # how-to-panda
 how-to-panda

-Used Python Pandas to explore, summarize and visualize
+Use Python Pandas to explore, summarize and visualize data

 Steps:
 - upload .csv